OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 ## Testing Network Communication

-### General Overview

-Starting from iOS 9 applications must use exclusively HTTPS and TLS 1.2 with Forward Secrecy enabled.
-Using HTTP requires a developer to define an exception in `Info.plist` file, which specifies the domains that will be using insecure communications.

 ### Testing for Unencrypted Sensitive Data on the Network

 #### Overview

--- TODO [Add content on "Testing for Unencrypted Sensitive Data on the Network"] --
+-- TODO [Add content on "Testing for Unencrypted Sensitive Data on the Network"] -- Starting from iOS 9 applications must use exclusively HTTPS and TLS 1.2 with Forward Secrecy enabled.
+Using HTTP requires a developer to define an exception in `Info.plist` file, which specifies the domains that will be using insecure communications.

 #### Static Analysis